gauravgitlab/HybridGame/README.md

 Event-Driven UI Updates:
 Subscribed to `ShopEvents.CosmeticPurchased` and `ShopEvents.CosmeticEquipped` to update the UI in response to runtime changes.
-Efficiently refreshes or toggles visual state of cosmetic item cards (e.g., updating equip state or refreshing unlock visuals).
+Efficiently refreshes or toggles visual state of cosmetic item cards (e.g., updating equip state or refreshing cost visuals).

 - Implemented Generic JSON Save System with Environment-Aware File Paths
 Script: `SaveSystem.cs`